charlieanna/project/README.md

 ```
 $ python capsulenet.py --is_training 0 --weights result/trained_model.h5
 ```
-It will output the testing accuracy and show the reconstructed images.
+It will output the testing accuracy.
-The testing data is same as the validation data.
-It will be easy to test on new data, just change the code as you want (Of course you can do it!!!)